 Communications related to raising attendance at events etc.

-There is a concern that not all people in Foulden/Lambeton/Mordington and surrounding farms etc know what is on where – Suggestion Could all Emails go out to everyone to publicise all hall activities.
+There is a concern that not all people in Foulden/Lamberton/Mordington and surrounding farms etc know what is on where – Suggestion Could all Emails go out to everyone to publicise all hall activities.

 TT suggested that we collect email addresses to make sure we are able to reach as many people as possible.